Yann Louvel, Climate and Energy Campaign Coordinator, BankTrack

 - Dexia commited in 2008 that the CO2 intensity of its portfolio of power generation assets debt in excess of to USD 10 million and financed in any given year would be less than 0.6 tons of CO2/MWh reducing by 3.5% per year from 2005.
 It is Dexia policy to remain 30% below the above-stated intensity target of its portfolio of power generation assets.
 Dexia will thus evaluate on a regular basis the CO2 intensity of its portfolio so as to insure the respect of this target.

-- The United States Overseas Private Investment Corporation (OPIC) has pledged to adopt an annual emissions cap and to reduce GHG pollution in its portfolio of projects by 30 percent in the next 10 years.
+- The United States Overseas Private Investment Corporation (OPIC) has pledged in 2010 to adopt an annual emissions cap and to reduce GHG pollution in its portfolio of projects by 30 percent in the next 10 years.